Pelvic Floor Physical Therapy

 PELVIC FLOOR Physical Therapy for Women, Men & Children

 Foundation PT has been successfully treating patients with pelvic floor dysfunctions for over 20 years.
-Pelvic floor symptoms can include one or a combination of the three systems of pelvic floor region: urinary (pain, leaking, urgency, retention); bowel (constipation, incontinence, rectal pain) and sexual (dysparuenia, vestibular pain in women and perineal pain in men).
+Pelvic floor symptoms can include one or a combination of the three systems of pelvic floor region: urinary (pain, leaking, urgency, retention); bowel (constipation, incontinence, rectal pain) and sexual (dysparuenia, pelvic pain in women and perineal pain in men).
 Patients experiencing persistent hip pain may also have an underlying condition related to their pelvic floor muscles.

 OUR ENVIRONMENT IS SET UP FOR OPTIMUM HEALING